FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/dryrun-manager/readme.md

 }
 ```

-### Successful Example
+### Successful example

-If there are not any touched nodes, the request will finish successfully.
+If there are no touched nodes, the request finishes successfully.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/dryrun-manager:dryrun-commit' \